 5. Focus on strengths

 I’ll never forget my first performance appraisal with a “problem employee”.
-He actively sabotaged me, purposefully not doing tasks I needed for important meetings where I would be made to look bad in front of the Executive Team, not having the results.
+He actively sabotaged me, purposefully not doing tasks I needed for important meetings where I would be made to look bad in front of the Executive Team, and not having the results.

 After the session, the resentment and passive-aggressive behaviour only increased, and eventually, he moved to a different team.